Brian Sollitt: Career

 Sollitt worked for 53 years with Rowntree’s in York, helping create many of the company's best-selling chocolate bars.
 He was part of the team responsible for the creation of the Yorkie, Matchmakers, the Drifter and the Lion Bar lines.

-He also developed the After Eight mint.
+He played a key role in the team that developed the After Eight mint.
 This creation was first released to the market in 1962 and sold more than a billion units.
-He was told, when he created the After Eight mint that the project was to be kept quiet and the process Sollitt developed to prevent the liquid fondant from oozing out of the chocolate casing remains a secret.
+He was told, when he created the After Eight mint that the project was to be kept quiet and the process Sollitt developed to prevent the liquid fondant from oozing out of the chocolate casing remained a secret for many years.
 The After Eight mints are now sold in more than 50 countries.
 He became an avid collector of After Eight paraphernalia and had one of the largest collections in the world.

 Sollitt retired at the age of 68 in 2007, but came out of retirement in 2012 to celebrate the 50th anniversary of the After Eight and presented a special 3 kg version to Parliament.
 He taught his craft to other staff at Rowntree.